TheAssassin/galaxy-calculator/README.md

  - :computer: [Windows](https://github.com/Light-Wizzard/galaxy-calculator/releases/download/continuous/galaxy-calculator_release.zip)

 Windows: Download zip and extract it, and run the file inside of it.

+Currently I am having issues with setting up Travis for the Unix (Linux/Mac) builds, the code compiles, it just does not upload to continuous, like Appveyor.

+These are other verions of the program:

 Linux:
 Installer (Working on Menu item in installer, it is not working)